Melania Trump Has Warned Son Barron About Dangers Of Drug Use, First Lady Opens Up At Opioid Crisis Town Hall

 — Melania Trump (@FLOTUS) March 8, 2019

-On Friday, First Lady Melania Trump was spotted with son Barron and the president as they flew to Alabama to survey recent tornado damage.
-It isn’t all that often that people get an insider’s view of Barron’s life and he isn’t seen publicly very frequently.
-It sounds as if those who attended the opioid town hall appreciated the insight that the first lady shared and the glimpse into her own conversations with her son that she’s had on this critical topic.
+On Friday, first lady Melania Trump was spotted with son Barron and the president as they flew to Alabama to survey recent tornado damage.
+It isn’t all that often that people get an insider’s view of Barron’s life, and he isn’t seen publicly very frequently.
+It sounds as if those who attended the opioid town hall appreciated the insight that the first lady shared and the glimpse into the conversations with her son that she’s had on this critical topic.